 |SP SEM 17||AT 38400 PIF11||Clinical Experience III|

 |SP SEM 17||AT 43900 PIF22||Athletic Training Integrating Experience|

-Tom Godar MS, ATC, LAT is entering his 12th year at Lindenwood University.
+Tom Godar MS, ATC, LAT is entering his 13th year at Lindenwood University.
 Godar currently serves as the head athletic trainer for the university football team and the Clinical Education Coordinator for the Athletic Training Education Program.
-He is also an associate professor in the Health and Fitness Sciences Departments.
+He is also an associate professor in the School of Sport, Recreation, and Exercise Sciences.

 Godar holds a Bachelor’s Degree in Athletic Training from Southern Illinois University at Carbondale and received his master’s degree in Health Management from Lindenwood in 2003.